sofascore/purgatory-bundle/README.md

     - defines an associative array where keys are route parameters and values are property names.
 - `properties`
     - list of properties which are required to change in order to purge the endpoint.
-    - if omitted, change of any property purges the cache
+    - if omitted, change of any property purges the cache.
 - `if`
     - an expression which has to be true in order to purge the endpoint with specified parameters.

 Workflow
 --------
-When property of `Post` entity is changed and flushed to database, Purgatory goes through PurgeOn annotations where changed property is in list of properties, checks the `if` expression, injects the parameters and purges the route.
+When property of `Post` entity is changed and flushed to a database, Purgatory goes through PurgeOn annotations where changed property is in list of properties, checks the `if` expression, injects the parameters and purges the route.

 Custom Purger
 ---------